ga-wdi-lessons/es2015/readme.md

 The current solution to improve compatibility is to transpile your ES6 code to ES5 using something like [Babel](https://babeljs.io/) or [Traceur](https://github.com/google/traceur-compiler).
 I use Babel because at the moment it has slightly better feature support and an awesome REPL.

 ### What are it's features?
 - Template literals & Multi-line strings
 - Let and Const
+- Concise Object Methods / Object literals
 - Arrows
-- Object literals
+- Destructing
+- Modules / Loaders
 - Classes
-- Modules / Loaders
-- Default Parameters
-- Destructing

 Bonus
 - new static methods - String, Array, Math,
+- Symbols
+- Default Parameters
+- Spread
+- Rest parameters
 - Promises
 - Iterators
+- Map / Set / WeakMap / WeakSet
 - Generators
-- Spread / Rest parameters
-- Map / Set / WeakMap / WeakSet
 - Proxies
-- Symbols
-- Module Loaders
 - + probably some more

 ### Where / How can I use its features?